SlowsieNT/Genshin-Impact/README.md

 *retrier2, my friend, you have served us well; **Requiescat in pace**.*

 ## Retrier3
-#### Change variables in Retrier3.ahk!
+#### Change values in `Retrier3.ahk.inf`
-- Like changing `vStandalone64Path` to skip long opening cutscene!
+- Like changing `SAVASW64` partition letter to skip cutscene
-  - It will rename files, will NOT remove!
+  - Only opening cutscene, nothing more than that
-- Like changing `vPlayerFemale` to `0` for boy!
+- Like changing `Female` to `0` for boy main character!
-- Like changing `vNickname` to whatever name you wish!
-- Like changing `vResolutionPostfix` to suit your screen resolution!
+- Like changing `Resolution` to suit your screen resolution!
   - Pick between `WM1440`, and `FS1920`!!!

 #### Supported Screen resolutions